kgiszewski/ArchetypeManual/02 - Configuration.md

 * Modify the CSS globally
 * Modify the CSS per Archetype data type instance
 * Add a JS script globally
+* Add a class name to an Archetype

 ###Global Changes###
 To make global changes, simply edit any of these files: